unionai-oss/pandera/docs/source/dataframe_schemas.rst

 Column Validation
 -----------------

-A ``Column`` must specify a *type* to be validated.
-It can be optionally verified for `null values`_ or duplicate values.
+A ``Column`` must specify the properties of a column in a dataframe object.
+It can be optionally verified for its data type, `null values`_ or duplicate values.
 The column can be coerced_ into the specified type, and the required_ parameter allows control over whether or not the column is allowed to be missing.

 :ref:`Column checks<checks>` allow for the DataFrame's values to be checked against a user provided function. ``Check`` objects also support